 Background Removal API (Base64)#

-Removes the background from a base64‑encoded image and returns a base64‑encoded PNG with a transparent background.
+Removes the background from a base64-encoded image and returns a ready-to-use base64-encoded PNG with a transparent background.
+One call, no client-side compositing.

 Base64 vs Binary: Choose base64 for browser environments, JSON APIs, and structured data workflows.
 Use the Binary variant for server-to-server transfers, file I/O, and backend processing pipelines.